-1. Soil-based diseases and infestations
+1. Soil-based diseases and infestations (for substrate cultivation: plant root pests and diseases)

 - Are there problems with soil-related diseases or infestations, and if so which? - Has soil analysis been conducted that proves this? - Which preventive, other non-chemical measures and green products, low-risk substances do you use against the problem organisms mentioned above? - Which chemical crop protection is used against soil-based diseases and infestations?
 (Indicate which products for each disease/infestation.
 For active substances from Annex 2c, list II: provide justification of the need for use.) - Do you use point-specific application or place-specific application methods?